Instructions for Abstract Submission

 Title.
 Your title should convey the main topic of your project.

 Abstract.
 An abstract is a brief statement that summarizes your presentation.
 It should include a brief overview of the purpose, method, and results of your research, and it should be apparent how this work is original scholarship or research.
+It is important that your abstract describe what has been new ideas have been discovered or developed by your work.
 Please limit your abstract to 150 words or fewer.
 Please note that abstracts that are too long will be returned to you for editing and will delay your acceptance to the symposium.
 It is expected that your faculty sponsor has reviewed your submission before you send it in.
-You can upload your abstract, but please use a Word format.
 In addition, your submission will not be edited—misspellings, poor grammar, etc. will not be corrected after the information is received.

 Bibliography.
 You must include a bibliography listing the five sources that are most central to your project.
 The sources should be cited using the appropriate style for your discipline (e.g., APA style) and should include all reference information.
 You cannot submit an abstract without these sources.
 Please consult your faculty sponsor if you have any questions about your sources.